battleoverflow/tryhackme-dark-theme/README.md

 To install the dark theme, you will need a browser extension.
 I personally use Stylebot since it's the easiest to use, in my opinion.
 You can download Stylebot here: https://stylebot.dev/ (It's available on Google Chrome, Firefox, and Edge).

 Once Stylebot is successfully configured and set-up, open the extension, and on the left sidebar you should see "Sync", upload the provided JSON file there.
 You should now have a dark theme for TryHackMe!

+Please feel free to add an issue if you find any weird color combinations, unreadable text, etc., but don't feel comfortable creating a pull request.
+I am happy to look into these as they're submitted!